julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, September 15, 2024.
+Monday, September 16, 2024.
 Quote of the day:

-> "You should start with an assumption that you, as an entrepreneur, are wrong.
-Your goal is to be less wrong." - Elon Musk
+> "The fewer the facts, the stronger the opinion." - Arnold H. Glasow